Get Help Now

 Because tramadol is a prescribed drug, not all tramadol use is considered abuse.
 It’s important to understand what is considered abuse.
 However, there is a difference between tramadol abuse and tramadol addiction.

-Addiction, on the other hand, is different from abuse as it occurs when an individual starts to mentally rely on tramadol to function.
+Addiction, on the other hand, is different from abuse as it occurs when an individual starts to rely mentally on tramadol to function.
 In other words, people with tramadol addictions feel a compulsory need to use the drug.

 Yes, tramadol can cause dependence.
 As mentioned previously, tramadol is an opioid, and opioids can cause physical dependence.